 Note - In order to achieve a lawful point of discharge, stormwater easements may also be required over temporary drainage channels/infrastructure where stormwater discharges to a balance lot prior to entering Council's stormwater drainage system.
-Pipe Diameter Minimum Easement Width (excluding access requirements) Stormwater pipe up to 825mm diameter 3.0m Stormwater pipe up to 825mm diameter with sewer pipe up to 225m diameter 4.0m Stormwater pipe greater than 825mm diameter Easement boundary to be 1m clear of the outside wall of the stormwater pipe (each side) Note - Additional easement certain circumstances in ord access to the stormwater sys er to facilitate maintenance Note - Refer to Planning sche (Appendix C) for easement re channels.
+Pipe Diameter Minimum Easement Width (excluding access requirements) Stormwater pipe up to 825mm diameter 3.0m Stormwater pipe up to 825mm diameter with sewer pipe up to 225m diameter 4.0m Stormwater pipe greater than 825mm diameter Easement boundary to be 1m clear of the outside wall of the stormwater pipe (each side) Note - Additional easement of certain circumstances in ord access to the stormwater sys er to facilitate maintenance Note - Refer to Planning sche (Appendix C) for easement re channels.
 PO52 PO55 Stormwater management facilities are located outside of riparian areas and prevent increased channel bed and bank erosion.
 No example provided.
 PO53 PO56 Natural streams and riparian vegetation are retained and enhanced through revegetation.
 No example provided.
-PO54 PO57 Areas constructed as detention basins: E54 E57 Stormwater detention ba • a. are adaptable for passive recreation;b. appear to be a natural land form; constructed in accordance scheme policy - Integrate and Planning scheme po works inspection, mainte procedures. ed design (Appendix C) blicy - Operational c. provide practical access for maintenance purposes; d. do not create safety or security issues by creating potential concealment areas; e. have adequate setbacks to adjoining properties; f. are located within land to be dedicated to Council as public land.
-PO55 PO58 No example provided.
+PO54 PO57 E5 4 E57 Areas constructed as detention basins: a. are adaptable for passive recreation; b. appear to be a natural land form; Stormwater detention basins are design constructed in accordance with Planni scheme policy - Integrated design (Ap and Planning scheme policy - Operation works inspection, maintenance and be procedures.

+- c. provide practical access for maintenance purposes; - d. do not create safety or security issues by creating potential concealment areas; - e. have adequate setbacks to adjoining properties; - f. are located within land to be dedicated to Council as public land.

 Development maintains and improves the environmental values of waterway ecosystems.

-PO56 PO59 No example provided.
-A constructed water body proposed to be dedicated as public asset is to be avoided, unless there is an overriding need in the public interest P057 E57 E60 Lots are of a sufficient grade to accommodate effective stormwater drainage to a lawful point of discharge.
+A constructed water body proposed to be dedicated as public asset is to be avoided, unless there is an overriding need in the public interest

+Lots are of a sufficient grade to accommodate effective stormwater drainage to a lawful point of discharge.

 The surface level of a lot is at a minimum grade of 1:100 and slopes towards the street frontage, or other lawful point of discharge.
-Stormwater management system PO58 PO61 E58 E61 The major drainage system has the capacity to safely convey stormwater flows for the defined flood event.
-The roads, drainage pathways, drainage features and waterways safely convey the stormwater flows for the defined flood event without allowing flows to encroach upon private lots.
-PO59 PO62 E59 E62 Overland flow paths (for any storm event) from newly constructed roads and public open space areas do not pass through private lots and allow safe and Drainage pathways are provided to accommodate overland flows from roads and public open space areas.
-The overland flow paths have a minimum width of 8m and are